The opportunities are endless for forward-thinking cannabis entrepreneurs in Michigan.

-In addition to waiting on the rules regulating Microbusinesses to be issued by the Michigan Department of Licensing and Regulatory Affairs, we will also need to see which municipalities allow Marijuana microbusinesses and which ones don’t.
-Before you start worrying too much about whether your municipality with allow them, know that each municipalities cut of the state’s excise tax on recreational Marijuana is determined by how many dispensaries and microbusinesses operate in the municipality.
+In addition to waiting on the rules regulating microbusinesses to be issued by the Michigan Department of Licensing and Regulatory Affairs (LARA), we will also need to see which municipalities allow marijuana microbusinesses and which ones don’t.
+Before you start worrying too much about whether your municipality with allow them, know that each municipalities’ cut of the state’s excise tax on recreational marijuana is determined by how many dispensaries and microbusinesses operate in the municipality.
 Since many municipalities are not keen on having numerous dispensary storefronts within their boundaries, we expect many cities and townships to jump on the microbusiness concept since it will allow them to obtain a greater share of the recreational marijuana tax revenue without the nuisance of numerous dispensaries.

 Schedule Your Consultation!